Workbench

 --retry-failed distinguishes between transient failures (agent crash, timeout) and deliberate failures (exhausted all fix cycles).
 Only transient failures are retried.

---only-failed reads the plan's status file to determine which tasks already completed.
+--only-incomplete reads the plan's status file to determine which tasks already completed.
 It requires -b to specify the session branch to resume.

 You can also re-run specific tasks by ID or slug: